Boring Books for Bedtime Readings to Help You Sleep

 57m

-<div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <p><span>Let’s continue our month of relaxing travels to sleep as we return to 19th century Italy with Charles Dickens and wind through the maze-like, mysterious, miasmatic, marvelous streets of Genoa.
-You can practically smell the place, which…was probably better avoided.
-Yikes.</span></p> <br> <p><span>Help us stay ad-free and 100% listener supported!<br></span></p> <p><span>Patreon: <a href="https://www.patreon.com/boringbookspod">https://www.patreon.com/boringbookspod</a></span></p> <p><span>Buy Me a Coffee: <a href="https://www.buymeacoffee.com/d5kcMsW">https://www.buymeacoffee.com/d5kcMsW</a></span></p> <p> </p> <p><span>Read “Pictures from Italy” at Project Gutenberg: <a href="https://www.gutenberg.org/ebooks/650">https://www.gutenberg.org/ebooks/650</a></span></p> <br> <p><span>Music: "Peace,” by Lee Rosevere, licensed under CC BY, <a href="https://leerosevere.bandcamp.com/">https://leerosevere.bandcamp.com</a></span></p> <p> </p> <p><span>If you'd like to suggest a copyright-free reading for soft-spoken relaxation to help you overcome insomnia, anxiety and other sleep issues, connect on our website, <a href="https://www.boringbookspod.com/">http://www.boringbookspod.com</a>.</span></p> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div>
+<div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <p><span>Let’s relax with more from this classic of classy behavior, and learn about the roles of servants in a good household.
+What they do, what they wear, and how to pronounce val-et, which your reader corrects upon reading this.
+Whoops!
+Also, once again, we learn that treating workers with respect is the highest mark of class.
+Facts.</span></p> <p> </p> <p><span>Help us stay ad-free and 100% listener-supported!</span></p> <p><span>Patreon: <a href="https://www.patreon.com/boringbookspod">https://www.patreon.com/boringbookspod</a></span></p> <p><span>Buy Me a Coffee: <a href="https://www.buymeacoffee.com/d5kcMsW">https://www.buymeacoffee.com/d5kcMsW</a></span></p> <br> <p><span>Read “Etiquette” at Project Gutenberg: <a href="https://www.gutenberg.org/ebooks/14314">https://www.gutenberg.org/ebooks/14314</a></span></p> <p> </p> <p><span>Music: "Boring Books for Bedtime,” by Lee Rosevere, licensed under CC BY, <a href="https://leerosevere.bandcamp.com/">https://leerosevere.bandcamp.com</a></span></p> <br> <p><span>If you'd like to suggest a copyright-free reading for soft-spoken relaxation to help you overcome insomnia, anxiety and other sleep issues, connect on our website, <a href="https://www.boringbookspod.com/">https://www.boringbookspod.com</a>.</span></p> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div>

 55m

-<div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <p><span>Let’s pedal a path to sleep with more advice about the newfangled sport of bicycling.
-This time, the difference between racing and touring postures, getting the most from your fulcrums, and how to mount your bike without falling over, which seems helpful to know whether you're a lady or not.</span></p> <br> <p><span>Help us stay ad-free and 100% listener supported!<br></span></p> <p><span>Patreon: <a href="https://www.patreon.com/boringbookspod">https://www.patreon.com/boringbookspod</a></span></p> <p><span>Buy Me a Coffee: <a href="https://www.buymeacoffee.com/d5kcMsW">https://www.buymeacoffee.com/d5kcMsW</a></span></p> <p><span> </span></p> <p><span>Read “Bicycling for Ladies” at Project Gutenberg:<span> </span> <a href="https://www.gutenberg.org/ebooks/62227">https://www.gutenberg.org/ebooks/62227</a></span></p> <br> <p><span>Music: "Heaven Be Here” by PC III, licensed under CC BY</span></p> <p><span> </span></p> <p><span>If you'd like to suggest a copyright-free reading for soft-spoken relaxation to help you overcome insomnia, anxiety and other sleep issues, connect on our website, <a href="https://www.boringbookspod.com/">http://www.boringbookspod.com</a>.</span></p> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div>
+<div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <div> <p><span>Let’s sleep to sonorous notes about the history of the modern orchestra.
+This time, we work our way forward from antiquity, ponder the parallel musical tracks of church and village, and name a lot of instruments that most today have never heard of, like the crwth.
+Yes, that’s a real thing.</span></p> <p> </p> <p><span>Help us stay ad-free and 100% listener-supported!</span></p> <p><span>Patreon: <a href="https://www.patreon.com/boringbookspod">https://www.patreon.com/boringbookspod</a></span></p> <p><span>Buy Me a Coffee: <a href="https://www.buymeacoffee.com/d5kcMsW">https://www.buymeacoffee.com/d5kcMsW</a></span></p> <br> <p><span>Read “The Evolution of Modern Orchestra” at Project Gutenberg: <a href="https://www.gutenberg.org/ebooks/49747">https://www.gutenberg.org/ebooks/49747</a></span></p> <br> <p><span>Music: "earth 2 earth,” by PC III, licensed under CC BY</span></p> <p> </p> <p><span>If you'd like to suggest a copyright-free reading for soft-spoken relaxation to help you overcome insomnia, anxiety and other sleep issues, connect on our website, <a href="https://www.boringbookspod.com/">https://www.boringbookspod.com</a>.</span></p> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div> </div>